crosstyan/stupid/README.md

 the return of the missing `void*`

 Who's the pointee? boring answer: *it depends*.
-(but remember: we have some registers, and a flat memory space)
+(but remember: we only have some registers, and a flat memory space)

 ---